acerio98/acerio98.github.io/_devposts/2019-09-17-compiling-research.md

 ---
 title: "Test post"
 layout: post
+description: This is what this post is about!

 # optional alternate title to replace page.title at the top of the page
 #alt_title: "Basically Basic"